pesterhazy/presumably/posts/double-bundle.md

 Modern websites usually include their code in the form of a bundle, essentially a concatenation of individual libraries and modules along with some glue code.
 For ClojureScript, the Google Closure compiler is responsible for generating this bundle.
 Requiring a cljsjs namespace (like `cljsjs.react`) causes the React.js to be included in the output bundle.
 Because the library is included as a foreign lib, Closure will not attempt to minify or shrink its contents.

-Essentially a convenient bridge between the Maven and NPM world, CLJSJS allows you to sepecify all your dependencies in a single file (project.clj or build.boot).
+Essentially a convenient bridge between the Maven and NPM world, CLJSJS allows you to specify all your dependencies in a single file (project.clj or build.boot).
 However, the approach also has drawbacks:

 - Every NPM dependency used, and every update, requires manual effort to be re-packaged as a CLJSJS package.
 - CLJSJS builds separate mini-bundles in a potentially error-prone process.
 Care needs to be taken that every library used is marked as "external" and imported from the global namespace (window).